arabian9ts/ShuzoBot/README.md

 # ShuzoBot
-tell the maxim of Shozo.M
+tell the maxim quoted from Shozo Matsuoka